adopted-ember-addons/ember-cp-validations/docs/docs/validators/common.md

   // check with server if username exists...

   if(exists) {
-    return this.createErrorMessage('uniqueUsername', options, value, value);
+    return this.createErrorMessage('uniqueUsername', options, value, {
+      username: value
+    });
   }
   return true;
 }
 ```

-If we input `johndoe` and that username already exists, the returned message would be `'Username "johndoe" already exists'`.
+If we input `johndoe` and that username already exists, the returned message would be `'Username johndoe already exists'`.

 For more examples, feel free to check the validators source code.